vntero/buszinga/README.md

-# schoolbus
+# bus-bonanza
-## Description
+You'll be taking the kids to school.
+Pick up batteries along the way so you don't run out of it.

-Ironhack Project Number 1
+# Ironhack Project Number 1

 # MVP (DOM - Canvas)
 - the bus moves horizontally